corkami/collisions/README.md

   However, that chunk can actually be after a comment block (in the vast majority of readers), so we can put the collision data before the header, which enables to collide any pair of PNG with a single precomputation.

-Since a PNG chunk has a length on 4 bytes, there's no need to modify the structure of either file: we can jump over a whole image in one go.
+Since a PNG chunk has a length on four bytes, there's no need to modify the structure of either file: we can jump over a whole image in one go.

 We can insert as many discarded chunks as we want, so we can add one for alignment, then one which length will be altered by a UniColl. so the length will be `00` `75` and `01` `75`.

-So an MD5 collision of 2 arbitrary PNG images is *instant*, with no prerequisite (no computation, just some minor file changes), and needs no chosen-prefix collision, just UniColl.
+So an MD5 collision of two arbitrary PNG images is *instant*, with no prerequisite (no computation, just some minor file changes), and needs no chosen-prefix collision, just UniColl.

 With the [script](scripts/png.py):
 ```